MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

    ![R Interactive window](media/rserver-scaler-getting-started/rtvs-r-interactive.png)

-In this tutorial, you will enter commands individually or in groups into the interactive window.
+In this quick start, you will enter commands individually or in groups into the interactive window.

 ## Import data

-The most common way to store data is in a text file.
-For example, a comma-delimited, text data file containing a subsample of information on airline departures and arrivals in the United States is available in the sample data directory.
-The sample code below will import it using the *rxImport* function.
+A very common way to store data is in text files.
+ScaleR includes a sample data directory providing numerous data files that are ready to use, including the *AirlineDemoSmall.csv* file.
+The sample data directory is registered with ScaleR; the exact location can be returned through a "sampleDataDir" parameter on the *rxGetOption* function.

+The following commands import a .csv file, stores the data in an .xdf file, and creates a data object (airData) representing the data source.
 There are a total of 600,000 rows in the data file.
 By specifying the argument *rowsPerRead*, we read and write the data in 3 blocks of 200,000 rows each.

 ~~~~
 	inFile <- file.path(rxGetOption("sampleDataDir"), "AirlineDemoSmall.csv")